-While tortoise style glasses may have waned in and out of popularity over the past century, these rich, multi-color frames have finally proven themselves as fool-proof standards in more recent decades.
-And yet many seeking their next eyewear investment still hesitate to take the plunge with their first pair of tortoise color glasses.
-For the risk-averted accustomed to classic black frames or the minimalist look of metal wire, tortoise pattern glasses are actually the best way to build in a touch of complexity to your everyday look without falling victim to momentary trends.
-Most designs incorporate two to three neutral tones that compliment all eye colors and skin tones, while managing to seamlessly jive with day-to-day wardrobe shifts.
+While tortoise-style eyeglasses may have waxed and waned in popularity over the past century, these rich, multi-color frames have finally proven themselves as timeless standards in more recent decades.
+And yet many seeking their next eyewear style still hesitate to take the plunge with their first pair of tortoise color glasses.
+For the risk-averse who are accustomed to classic black frames or the minimalist look of metal wire, tortoise pattern glasses are actually the best way to build in a touch of complexity to your everyday look without falling victim to passing trends.
+Most designs incorporate two to three neutral tones that complement all eye colors and skin tones while managing to jive seamlessly with day-to-day shifts in wardrobe.

-The disappearance and reemergence of this style has been spurred by any number of cultural or economic events.
-The look fell out of vogue from the need for price-sensitive alternatives during the Great Depression and as a response to plastics shortages surrounding World War II.
-On the other hand, Ray Ban’s launch of the Wayfarer in the 1950s ignited instant new appeal, and the arrival of hipster fashions ushered tortoiseshell into a whole new century.
+A multitude of cultural and economic events have inspired the disappearance and re-emergence of the tortoise shell style through time.
+The look fell out of vogue from the need for price-sensitive alternatives during the Great Depression and as a response to plastics shortages during World War II.
+But Ray-Ban’s launch of the original Wayfarer in the 1950s ignited renewed appeal, and the emergence of hipster fashions ushered tortoise shell into a new century.

-These Polo PH2083 round tortoiseshell glasses by Ralph Lauren are a modern take on Harold Lloyd’s original trend-setters.
-This classic silhouette is somewhat slimmed down thanks to contemporary capabilities.
+These Polo PH2083 round tortoiseshell glasses by Ralph Lauren are a modern take on Harold Lloyd’s original trendsetters.
+This classic silhouette is somewhat slimmed down, thanks to updated styling.

-The Burberry BE2269 square tortoise shell glasses are an excellent option for face shapes that aren’t suited for round frames.
+The Burberry BE2269 square tortoise shell glasses make an excellent option for face shapes unsuited for round frames.
 Metal and striped detailing at the temples lend a bit of clever contrast.

-The RX5154 Ray-Ban tortoiseshell glasses unite a thick browline with light metal frames.
-This iconic look can flex from distinctive and refined to something fashionable yet nerd-chic.
+Ray-Ban unites a thick browline with lightweight metal frames in the RX5154 tortoise shell glasses.
+This iconic look complements style aesthetics from distinctive and refined to fashionably geek-chic.

-Tortoise shell sunglasses make this timeless style wearable for everyone—even those with no need for prescription lenses.
-While still available in traditional silhouettes, tortoise pattern has also been adapted to fresh, new twenty-first century designs.
+Tortoise shell sunglasses make this timeless style wearable for men or women, in options with or without prescription lenses.
+While still available in traditional silhouettes, the tortoise shell pattern has been adapted to fresh, new 21st-century designs.

-These men’s tortoise shell sunglasses by Persolmimic the famed aviator profile.
-Blue gradient lenses give a fun pop against glowing amber hues.
+These men’s tortoise shell sunglasses by Persol mimic the familiar aviator profile.
+Fun blue gradient lenses pop against glowing amber hues.

-These oversized tortoise shell sunglasses by Gucci use thick, wide frames to celebrate the tortoise aesthetic.
+Gucci uses thick, wide frames in these oversized tortoise shell sunglasses to celebrate the tortoise aesthetic.
 A slight translucence perfectly captures the light, and a signature Gucci logo marks the temples.

-The best thing about tortoise shell glasses is that they work for all tastes and throughout every season.
-For many more tortoise shell designs, browse Frames Direct’s eyewear collection using the convenient frame color filter.
+Perhaps the best thing about tortoise shell glasses is that they work for all tastesfor men and womenand throughout every season.